write a letter on your computer.

 But you'll get there.

-This is something that happens a lot when your typing a letter or creating a document.
+This is something that happens a lot when you're writing any sort of document, including letters.

 As you read through what you've written, you realise that a particular sentence or paragraph is in the wrong place.